 Now the lamp is working!
 We have successfully converted this standard lamp into a super-smart lamp, controlled by Tasmota.
 Now we can integrate it into Home Assistant.

 I hope that you found plenty of useful information in this Tutorial and a big thanks if you took the time to read both articles.
-Please let me know what you thought in the comments!
+Please take some time to check out some of my other cool tutorials!